ThatAltGirlAlesandria/GeekToGeek/README.md

 * 4:10 pm: Will be using Golang and JavaScript.
 Learning three new languages is quite ambitious.
 * 4:25 pm: Working more on the proposal now that I know what languages I will be using.
 * 5:05 pm: WIP capstone-proposal.md.
+* 6:10 pm: Working on a physical outline for how the page should look.